22 September 2025

 So money isn’t material.
 And any force which isn’t material is spiritual.

 I know, some folks are gonna object to my reducing things that way.
-In part because many pagans imagine material things are real, and spiritual things are not.
+In part because many pagans imagine material things are real, and spiritual things are imaginary.
 And money’s real!—therefore it must somehow be material.
-But it’s not material.
+But money isn’t material.
 Yet it’s real.
 Therefore spiritual.

 If that’s your hangup, get over it.
 Spiritual is real.
 God is real.
 Stop treating religion as if you’re only pretending.
 This is substantial stuff.